Our weight loss program

 Weight loss surgery support groups

-We offer monthly support groups for both pre-operative and post-operative weight loss surgery (bariatric) patients.
+Our presurgical and postsurgical weight loss surgery support groups are offered once a month.
 These groups provide a supportive environment to share challenges and successes with others on a similar weight loss journey.
-Join us to connect with others and stay motivated on your journey!
+Join us to connect with your peers and stay motivated on your journey.
 For additional information on these support groups, please call (603) 663-7377.

-We understand that seeking medical care for unmanageable weight gain can lead to many questions.
-Our compassionate and experienced team is here to provide clear answers and guide you through every step of your care.
-We’re dedicated to helping you understand your options and feel confident about your treatment journey.
+Our specialists understand that seeking medical care for unmanageable weight gain can lead to many questions.
+We provide answers to common questions to help you understand your options and feel confident about your treatment journey.

 We offer weight loss treatment for anyone with a body mass index (BMI) at or above 25.
 Your available treatment options depend on your unique condition.